animal-tree/Writing-stuff/Stuff11-Consciousness.md

 Therefore, in this view, a computer is conscious, $c \in C$, since a computer is composed of matter.

 And a non-neuromorphic computer being human-like-conscious, $c \in H$, is unlikely: $P(c \in H) < \epsilon$, since a non-neuromorphic computer is composed of radically different matter-complexities than a human.

+Moreover, even if we did change the algorithm, under this view, that would not meaningfully change the consciousness of the computer, no more so than the whirring electrons of its constituent parts.